 The articles of association

-The majority of new limited companies adopt model articles of association provided by Companies House and prescribed by the Companies Act 2006.
+The majority of new limited companies adopt model articles of association provided by company formation agents or Companies House and prescribed by the Companies Act 2006.
 However, it is possible to alter this version or draft your own bespoke articles to reflect the different requirements and objectives of your company if you have specific needs not covered in the model articles.

 The contents of the model articles cover the following matters: